chrisripp/Script-PClinuxOS-Install-E2x/README.md

 A Sources-E folder will be created at your /Home, all git sources will be cloned and compiled into it

-e will be installed in usr/local
+e will be installed in usr
-For the moment the menu E is not created on GDM, I work there